3.5 Policy Implementation and Consistency

 Implementation riskBetter HR response

-Manager applies an old practiceReview the current policy and explain what changed.
+Manager applies an old practiceReview current policy; explain what changed.

-Team wants a local exceptionAssess impact, precedent, and approval authority before deciding.
+Team wants a local exceptionAssess impact, precedent, and approval authority first.

-Employee reports inconsistent treatmentGather comparable facts and review documentation.
+Employee reports inconsistent treatmentGather comparable facts; review documentation.

-Policy wording is unclearSeek clarification from the policy owner and communicate guidance.
+Policy wording is unclearSeek clarification from the policy owner; communicate guidance.

 Rollout creates confusionProvide manager talking points and a feedback channel.